top of page

 CIWEI CHILDREN’S CHOIR IN SHEN ZHEN

-Ciwei is an NGO in Shen Zhen which manages community centre operations in a few locations in Guangdong Province on contract with the local governments.
-Its head office is based in Da Peng, a community by the sea about 40 kilometers east of the city centre of Shen Zhen.
-It started a children’s choir in Da Peng in 2007 but operations were restricted due to the lack of funding.
+Ciwei is an NGO in Shen Zhen which manages community service centre operations in a few locations in Guangdong Province on contract with the local governments.
+It started a children’s choir in Da Peng in 2007 but operations were suspended due to a lack of funding.

 Unfortunately this project was terminated permanently after several years of suspension.
 Through its six-year history, the Ciwei Children’s Choir funded by our Foundation remained the only children’s choir in Shen Zhen established for the benefit of the children of migrant workers.
-We are proud of the joy it had brought to the children during these years.
+We were proud of the joy it had brought to these children during the five years.

 2001 to 2015